rgson/Mirror/README.md

 The Unity Package Manager is in many ways a more convenient alternative to the Unity Asset Store for dependency management.
-Unfortunately, the maintainer of [vis2k/Mirror] has [decided against UPM support][vis2k-reason] to drive more traffic to the Asset Store.
+Unfortunately, the maintainer of [vis2k/Mirror] has [decided against UPM support][vis2k-reason].

 This repository adds UPM support to the upstream version of Mirror.
-It is not a fork of Mirror, but rather an otherwise unmodified repackaging of the upstream to support installation through the Unity Package Manager.
+It is not a fork, but rather an otherwise unmodified repackaging of the upstream to support installation through the Unity Package Manager.

 Inspired by this [issue][vis2k/Mirror#891] and [pull request][vis2k/Mirror#892].